-The list of acceptable and unacceptable reasons is not exhaustive.
-An awarding body reserves the right to use its discretion when accepting or rejecting an on-line application for a transferred candidate arrangement.
+This list of acceptable and unacceptable reasons is not exhaustive.
+An awarding body reserves the right to use its discretion when accepting or rejecting an online application for a transferred candidate arrangement.

 - These arrangements cover externally assessed timetabled written components for the following qualification types: